willemverspyck/visualization-bundle/README.md

 # Visualization Bundle

-Simple bundle to get dashboards with widgets.
+Symfony bundle to create dashboards with widgets.

 ## Requirements
-PHP ^8.1
+PHP ^8.2

 ## Installation
 Install it using [Composer](https://getcomposer.org/):